boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 Functional (Fun):
 : Characterizes the functional capabilities offered by activating a solution.
+: Some examples of functional criteria are as follows:

+   + Updatability: indicates whether a solution allows to update hosts with policy changes at any time.
+   + Path coupled signaling/Path decoupled signaling: Indicates whether solution allows for the entity to share the advice be on-path or off-path.
+This criterion is also meant to assess the deployment flexibility offered by a solution.

 A criterion may belong to one or more categories.